NUS1996/Coffee_sales-/README.md

 ---

 ## 📊 Data Description
-- **Sales Data:** Transaction-level data with date, product, price, and quantity.
+- **Maven Roasters Sales Data:** Transaction-level data with date, product, price, and quantity as well as store location.
 ---

 ## 🔧 Technologies Used